arikok/public-holiday-api-reactive-spring/README.md

 - Reactive Framework - WebClient - Non-Blocking I/O : Allows threads to work on other tasks during Nager API calls.
 - Double Cache Service: Uses Caffeine as a local cache and Redis as a remote cache.
+- Parallel API Calls: When appropriate, we send API requests in parallel to reduce execution time.

 ENDPOINTS: